In This Article

-Like the term suggests, you invert yourself, or just your head.
-This increases blood flow to your scalp and stimulates the follicles, apparently resulting in quicker growth.
+As the term suggests, you invert yourself, or just your head.
+This increases blood flow to your scalp and stimulates the follicles, apparently resulting in quicker hair growth.
 Don't worry if you can't manage a handstand; you can hold your head upside down over the side of your bed.

-The claims are that following the method will result in one inch of hair growth in a week.
-Now, knowing that the average rate of growth is 1/2 inch per month, this incredibly quick growth certainly sounds attractive to someone who wants longer hair right now.
+The claims suggest that following this method will result in one inch of hair growth in a week.
+Now, knowing that the average rate of growth is 1/2 inch per month, this incredibly quick technique certainly sounds attractive to someone who wants longer hair right now.
 But does it work?

 That depends on who you ask; fortunately, there are plenty of women around the 'net who've tried it and reported positive results.

 If you're ready to see if you're one of the lucky ones, you only need some hair oil and a comfortable place to invert yourself.
 Lying on your back so that your head hangs over the side or end of your bed is how many people do it since everyone isn't able to do a handstand or doesn't own an inversion table.
 Alternately, you can also sit in a chair and bend forward from the waist so that your head hangs between your knees, or stand and bend over, touching your toes if you can.

 After warming up a small amount of oil (coconut, jojoba oil, grapeseed or Jamaican Black Castor Oil are good choices), thoroughly massage it into your scalp and then invert yourself.
 This should be done twice a day for several (three to five) minutes at a time.
 Follow this routine for seven straight days.
 It's advised to leave the oil on your scalp for a minimum of two to three hours afterward, but you can still shampoo or co-wash after that if desired.

 Should You Try It?